-- If there is a delayed opening or a closing in the public schools due to inclement weather, then our Preschool will open at 8:00am instead of 6:30am.
-In the event that Cheshire Public Schools have an early dismissal we will provide care until 6:00PM, unless otherwise informed.
-For the safety of the children and staff we do encourage parents to pick up as soon as possible. - In the event of a two hour school delay morning care programs open at 8:00am. - Before/After Care will be cancelled on days that school is cancelled.
+- If there is a delayed opening or a closing in the public schools due to inclement weather, then our Preschool and Jumpstart will open at 8:00am instead of 6:30am.
+In the event that Southington Public Schools have an emergency/weather related early dismissal we will provide care until 5:30pm.
+For the safety of the children and staff we do encourage parents to pick up as soon as possible.
+Care will be provided until 5:30pm unless otherwise informed.
+There will be NO EXTENDED CARE available. - If there is no school for Southington Public Schools Nursery School will be cancelled.
+If there is a two-hour delay, class will begin at 10:00am and will end at the regular time.
+If there is a three-hour delay, class will be cancelled.
+In the event of an early dismissal program hours will remain the same however, to ensure everyone's safety we encourage parents to pick up as soon as possible. - In the event of a two/three hour school delay Morning Care programs open at 8:00am. - Before/After Care will be cancelled on days that school is cancelled.
+Children can participate in a Snow Day Program (8:00am-5:30pm) if pre-registered.
+Program operation and hours are subject to change or cancelation based on weather conditions.